tomas-stefano/infinity_test/Readme.markdown

     infinity_test --test-unit --rubies=1.8.7,jruby,ree,1.9.2

+<b>And you are ready to Test with all ruby versions your Rspec or Test::Unit Suite with Autotest-like Behavior.</b>

-## Running Tests with Rails
+## Running Tests with Rails (only in master branch!)

 With Rails:

     infinity_test --rails

 Or add :app_framework => :rails in .infinity_test

-<b>And you are ready to Test with all ruby versions your Rspec or Test::Unit Suite with Autotest-like Behavior.</b>

 ## Configuration file